Saturday, April 1, 2017 Workshop 10:30-5:30 in Puyallup WA

 – Notebook plus Pencil & Red/Blue Pen if at all possible for good highlighting of map contour lines.
 If you have a terrain map of the class area with contour lines, or can print a map with contour lines from the Google Maps “terrain” option, please bring that as well.

-– Compass if possible, but please note that “surveyor’s compasses” and other non-map-compasses won’t work.
-If you don’t have a map/orienteering compass yet, try online, or cheaper sports stores for last-minute purchase, and we may have the following recommended compasses for sale at class, including: the Rothco Orienteering Compass Item #337 for learning in the $10-$15 price range, or the Brunton 15TDCL Compass if you want to go up to the next level in the $35 price range for precise mirrored sighting and adjustable declination.
-If you are hard-core, please share your more pricy suggestions at class:)
+– Orienteering Compass if possible, but please note that “surveyor’s compasses” and other non-map-compasses won’t work.
+If you don’t have a hiking compass yet, try online, or cheaper sports stores for last-minute purchase, and we may have the following recommended compasses for sale at class, including: the Rothco Orienteering Compass Item #337 for learning in the $10-$15 price range, or the Brunton 15TDCL Compass if you want to go up to the next level in the $35 price range for precise mirrored sighting and adjustable declination, the Silva Ranger 515 Compass at about $45, or the patented Suunto “global needle’s unique ability to handle tilts up to 20 degrees makes it perfect for hikers that don’t want to break their stride.
+Not having to level the compass exactly makes it easier to take an accurate reading while you’re still moving along the trail.”

 To get a jump-start on the skills we cover in this class click here for our blog post on the subject and to practice these skills in depth, check out our summer kids camps, our overnight youth camps and adult expeditions covering navigation skills.